-Driving is a privilege
+Driving is a Privilege

-That is all the DMV requires.
+The bare minimum—that’s all the DMV requires.